provectus/kafka-ui/README.md

 ```
 ### Building

-Once you installed the prerequisites and cline the repository, run the following commands in your project directory:
+Once you installed the prerequisites and cloned the repository, run the following commands in your project directory:

 Build a Docker container with Kafka UI:
 ```sh